campusnet/campusnet/docs/cla_notice.md

-# campusnet
-This is the official public repository for the development of campusnet project.

-# Contributions
+# Contributor's License Agreement
-Contributions to this repository requires you to sign a Contributor's License Agreement(CLA), which is available in the "cla" repository of the organisation.
+Contributions to Campus Net repository requires you to sign a Contributor's License Agreement(CLA), which is available in the "cla" repository of the organisation.

 [See current CLA.](https://gist.github.com/jilvin/0b6337cff8e0ec54357bb76b527d7ee6)